 - “Other tasks, specifically, sucking hard through a tube, production of /a/at the subject’s habitual pitch and intensity, and fry production of~a~, showed levels of activity no greater than that produced at rest“

 I have done it before.
 Yes, I’m guilty.
 My name is Kim, and I was once a /k/ sound abuser user for swallowing.

 That was so hard to admit, but they say the first step is acceptance..
 Luckily, I have since moved waaaayyy beyond this krazy fad.
-As one person, I’ve learned so much, but what’s even worse…I still see this going on, in 2021 nonetheless!!!!
+As one person, I’ve learned so much, but what’s even worse…I still see this going on, in the 21st century nonetheless!!!!

 “If you want to work on swallowing, target swallowing.”

 I’ve heard this so many times now I kan’t even remember who the original sayer was, but it’s officially cemented inside my skull.
 It makes sense, no?
-I mean, if I wanted to learn how to learn how to play the guitar, I wouldn’t practice the djembe daily🤨.
+I mean, if I wanted to learn how to play the guitar, I wouldn’t practice the drums daily🤨.

 I’ve been on the search for why this was ever taught to me as a grad student in the first place (mostly to know who to komplain to😂), and I had finally found a source from a reputable SLP idol (hint: name rhymes with koil😉😂).
 Aside from the fact that the article is half of my birthdate, and my name happens to starts with K (😯😮😲🤯), this was the origin story I’ve been eagerly waiting for.